tarush-ai/AureliusGPT-Torch/README.md

 AureliusGPT-Torch is an 845k, PyTorch and SentencePiece boosted SLM pretrained on _Meditations_ by Marcus Aurelius and other adjacent philosophical works.
 It is a larger size, more comprehensive reimplementation of
 [AureliusGPT](https://github.com/tarush-ai/AureliusGPT), a smaller model trained on the same core corpus, but using a handwritten/NumPy first (zero PyTorch or prewritten tokenizer) approach.

-Rather than reimplementing a custom BPE algorithm and tokenizer backpropogation from scratch like its brother repo, AureliusGPT-Torch trains SentencePiece on its corpus and relies on PyTorch for autograd.
+Rather than reimplementing a custom BPE algorithm and tokenizer backpropagation from scratch like its brother repo, AureliusGPT-Torch trains SentencePiece on its corpus and relies on PyTorch for autograd.

 ## Usage